 Our success is greatly influenced by our ability to attract and retain qualified executives with experience in our market and industry.
 Our ability to retain executive officers and key management personnel is important to the implementation of our strategy.
 We could potentially lose the services of any of our senior management personnel due to a variety of factors that could include, without limitation, death, incapacity, personal issues, retirement, resignation, or competing employers.
 We may fail to attract and retain qualified key management personnel required to continue to operate our business successfully.
-The unexpected loss of senior management, coupled with our failure to recruit qualified successors, could have a material adverse effect on our business and the trading price of our common stock.
+An inability to effectively manage leadership transition may lead to the unexpected loss of senior management and coupled with a failure to recruit qualified successors, could have a material adverse effect on our business and the trading price of our common stock.